kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 Part of the practitioner's skill is ensuring that the items being considered are part of a semantically coherent set.
 This meaning can come from either grouping like items together, or framing the comparison in a way which makes sense for the given set.

-> To give a **concrete example**, this year's Deep Funding initiative framed the decision in terms of the relative impact of two _software dependencies_ on a given _software project_; the same dependency might be assessed very differently depending on which project's context was being considered.
+> To give a concrete example, this year's Deep Funding initiative framed the decision in terms of the relative impact of two _software dependencies_ on a given _software project_; the same dependency might be assessed very differently depending on which project's context was being considered.

 In permissionless settings where it may be difficult to ensure homogeneity in advance, techniques like star grouping can be used to segment items into coherent sets on-the-fly.